Chart Color Schemes

 Residential development activity is lower than average in Eastern Heights according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, Eastern Heights has experienced around 7 dwellings receiving development approval each year.
-Over the past 5 financial years, from FY-21 to FY-25, approximately 35 homes were approved, with 1 more approved so far in FY-26.
-On average, each dwelling built over this period gained around 2.1 new residents per year, indicating solid demand that supports property values.
+AreaSearch analysis of ABS building approval numbers shows Eastern Heights had around 7 dwellings receiving development approval each year.
+Over the past 5 financial years, from FY-21 to FY-25, approximately 35 homes were approved, with 1 more approved in FY-26 so far.
+Each dwelling built resulted in an average of 2.1 new residents per year over these 5 years.

 Frequently Asked Questions - Development